How often do you post on Instagram? Twice a week? Three times?

 - Listen to your audience: Asking questions, running polls, and encouraging comments will all get your audience engaged.
 Remember that your audience wants to be part of a conversation, not just a passive recipient of your Instagram posts.

 - Go behind the scenes: Show the human side of your business when you post on Instagram.
 This makes for engaging content, and it will make your brand more memorable and distinctive.

 - Be authentic: Post on Instagram about your mistakes, go live even if you’re not a TV presenter.
 Audiences value authenticity on social media, so don’t be afraid to show who you really are.

 Now you know what to post on Instagram, it’s time to focus on your Instagram ads!
 These can improve your overall reach and help you connect with new audiences.
-A great starting point is this up-to-date guide to advertising on Instagram in 2021.
+A great starting point is this up-to-date guide to advertising on Instagram.